 These pancakes are made with oats, so they are perfect for those with a gluten intolerance.
 Just be sure to check that the oats you are using are gluten-free certified.

 Protein pancakes can be a great healthier option since they’re higher in protein than regular pancakes and also tend to contain nutritious ingredients like oats and eggs.
-These protein pancakes are naturally sweetened with banana and are rich in fibre, antioxidants and healthy fats from the oats, chia seeds, cocoa and dark chocolate chips, which makes them a nutrient-dense option.
+These protein pancakes are naturally sweetened with banana and are rich in fiber, antioxidants and healthy fats from the oats, chia seeds, cocoa and dark chocolate chips, which makes them a nutrient-dense option.

 Protein pancakes often have a slightly denser texture than regular pancakes since they’re made with oats and protein powder.
 They’re equally delicious though and make a great satisfying option with the addition of the protein-rich ingredients.